Introducing Enhanced Security Chip Cards.

 Enhanced Security for your Debit and Credit Cards

-Bank of Clarke County will soon offer credit and debit cards with chip technology.
+Security State Bank offers credit and debit cards with chip technology.
 The embedded computer chip provides more security and wider international acceptance.

 A microchip embedded in every card adds a new layer of protection against fraud for purchases made at the point of sale.
 Information programmed into the chip is personalized for your account and each transaction generates a unique code, adding an extra safeguard against unauthorized use and counterfeiting.